cityssm/accessibility-toolbox/pdfAccessibilityChecklist/README.md

 **Under development.
 More checks coming.**

-## ✅ Ensure "Dcoument Properties" are set
+## ✅ Ensure "Document Properties" are set

 💡 Some of these options may only be available in Acrobat Pro.